UncagedShadow offers troubleshooting advice and tips for all-terrain vehicles.

 - and compressed air (either air compressor or a can of compressed air).

-Step 5: Take the jets you removed and run the unfolded paperclip through them to remove any dust and dirt obstructing their passages.
+Take the jets you removed and run the unfolded paperclip through them to remove any dust and dirt obstructing the passages.
 Next, spray the inside passage with carb cleaner.

 This process is fairly simple to even the most novice mechanic.
 Simple knowledge of basic hand tools and experience working with mechanical devices will make this task even easier.
 This process can be done in as little as 20 minutes (as long as no soaking is required) by a DIY mechanic.
 If you take your time and do not rush every step, you too can complete this task correctly and in minimal time.